 The big day falls on Friday 27 November 2015 and it’s set to be the most lucrative British Black Friday to date, with sales to rise from 810m in 2014 to smash the 1bn milestone this year.

-“Black Friday’s surge in sales in November 2014 threw traditional British pre-Christmas shopping habits into disarray.
+With just one month to go, digital agency Salmon has already called upon businesses to embrace the shopping trend and prepare for higher levels of web traffic as consumers turn to the web to grab their goods.
+Black Friday’s surge in sales in November 2014 threw traditional British pre-Christmas shopping habits into disarray.
 Shoppers, lured to online retailers with significantly discounted flash promotions, spent an estimated 810m online in a single day, almost 50 per cent more than industry experts had predicted,” said Salmon CTO Glen Burson.
 “We predict that in 2015 the frenzy of Black Friday, heightened by national press coverage, will lead to the first 1bn online shopping day in the UK.
 Read more on Black Friday:

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.